 According to the 2010 census, over 99% percent of Montana land area was characterized as rural, with over 44% of state residents living in rural areas.
 A substantial portion of the state’s solar resources can be accessed by enabling rural residents to harness these resources in their communities.
 Rural communities in Montana also tend to have a lower median household income relative to more urban portions of the state and can thus benefit substantially from the financial savings of distributed generation.

 Phase One – Understanding How to Enable Access to Solar Resources

-In the first phase of the this project, MREA examined how policy, regulation, financial mechanisms, and community engagement programs can enable access to, and development of, solar energy resources.
+In the first phase of this project, MREA examined how policy, regulation, financial mechanisms, and community engagement programs can enable access to, and development of, solar energy resources.
 The research conducted in Phase One focused on characterizing the common challenges that rural and LMI communities face to accessing and developing distributed solar, drawing from research across the country, research done here in Montana, and from the experiences and expertise of key stakeholders working with rural and LMI communities and in the renewable energy sector here in Montana.
 From this research, MREA identified numerous strategies for their potential to address these challenges.
 The second phase of this project moves into deeper community engagement to learn from Montanan’s perspectives on the opportunities and challenges to accessing and developing distributed solar in their communities.

 Throughout Phase One, MREA analyzed 23 diverse strategies regarding policy, regulation, financial mechanisms, and community engagement programs, to identify those that have been the most impactful in other contexts and those that may be most impactful in our unique context of Montana.
-From this analysis, we have identified several strategies as potentially particularly impactful in increasing access to, and development of, distributed solar in our rural and LMI communities.
+From this analysis, we have identified several strategies as potentially impactful in increasing access to, and development of, distributed solar in our rural and LMI communities.

 - Virtual and Aggregate Net Metering Legislation